-- Mis-assignment of teachers: .1% - Students without access to standards-aligned instructional materials: 0% - Number of identified instances where facilities do not meet the "good repair" standard: 18%
+- Mis-assignment of teachers: 4.74% - Students without access to standards-aligned instructional materials: 0% - Number of identified instances where facilities do not meet the "good repair" standard: 27%

-Azusa Unified School District (AUSD) has worked to ensure all teachers are appropriately assigned, that all students have access to standards-aligned instructional materials and that facilities in need of improvements are identified and repaired.
+Azusa Unified School District (AUSD) has worked to ensure that all teachers are appropriately assigned, that all students have access to standards-aligned instructional materials, and that facilities in need of improvements are identified and repaired.
 The District has implemented a more rigorous facilities inspection process leading to better identification and repair of facilities across the District.
-In addition to providing appropriately credentialed and assigned teachers, standards-aligned instructional materials, and ongoing maintenance of facilities, AUSD is currently in the process of expending bond funds generously approved by Azusa voters in November of 2014.
-The District has been modernizing and updating school sites, beginning with those sites not previously modernized and taking into account school reorganization decisions.
-Recent upgrades to facilities include state-of-the-art athletic fields at both comprehensive high schools.
-In addition to bondfunded projects, other improvements to schools have also been ongoing.
-In response to the COVID-19 pandemic, AUSD purchased additional instructional materials, personal protective equipment, sanitizing equipment, water stations, and other safety-based facility improvements.
+In addition to providing appropriately credentialed and assigned teachers, standards-aligned instructional materials, and ongoing maintenance of facilities, AUSD is currently in the process of expending bond funds generously approved by Azusa voters in November 2014.
+The District has been modernizing and updating school sites, beginning with those sites not previously modernized.
+Recent upgrades to facilities include roof repairs, plumbing and sewer upgrades, fire alarms, electrical upgrades, new flooring, health and safety upgrades, field upgrades, gymnasium upgrades, new fencing, and repaving at various schools.
+In addition to bond-funded projects, other improvements to schools have also been ongoing.